Hard-Code-Labs/expense_control_system/README.md

 ## License

 This project is **private and proprietary**.
 Unauthorized copying, modification, or distribution of the code is strictly prohibited.
-All rights reserved © 2025 [Tu Nombre o Empresa].
+All rights reserved © 2025 HardCode Labs.